eric116/app-logging/README.md

 # app-logging
-A script to write Cura LulzBot Edition logs to file
+A script to write linux application logs to file